-As of December 31, 2014, the Company has authority from the Board of Directors to reacquire an additional 504,600 shares.
-No shares were reacquired in 2014, 2013, or 2012.
+As of December 31, 2015, the Company has authority from the Board of Directors to reacquire an additional 504,512 shares.
+During 2015, 88 shares were acquired from a participant in the Company's Incentive Compensation Plan described in Note F to cover that participant's tax withholding obligation related to a vested stock grant in accordance with the Plan's rules.
+No shares were reacquired in 2014 or 2013.
 Treasury shares have been used for stock based compensation and to fund a portion of the Company's 401(k) contributions.